JaspervanBlokland/portfolio/docs/website.md

 <img class="onethird" src="content/sea/expo/2.jpg">
 </div>

-<div class="project-intro">For the Graduation Bachelor Graphic Design I made a Infographic about the sea pollution, based on data and research from the Ocean Cleanup Rapport 2014</div>
+<div class="project-intro">For the Graduation Bachelor Graphic Design I made a Infographic about the plastic sea pollution, based on data and research by the Ocean Cleanup Rapport 2014</div>

 <div class="chapter">Pictogram illustrations</div>